-1. The sections that follow provide descriptions and diagrams for each of the 15 mission types listed in the Applicability of Acceptable Level of Risk (ALR) section.
+- 1. The sections that follow provide descriptions and diagrams for each of the 15 mission types listed in Paragraph 2-3, Applicability of ALR. - 2.
+Missions to Which Acceptable Level of Risk (ALR) Can Be Applied. - a.
+Launch Barge Fly-Back. - (1) Mission Summary.

-2. Launch Barge Fly-Back

-a.
-Mission Summary.
 The launch with barge fly-back mission type might consist of the following phases: liftoff, main engine cutoff, stage separation and second stage ignition, boostback burn / re-entry / soft touchdown, second stage engine cutoff, and payload separation.
 The booster stage may separate from the second stage at an altitude between 225,000 feet to 350,000 feet, approximately 25 to 100 miles downrange from the launch site.
 The booster landing site is typically between 150 and 300 miles from the launch site, but it could be closer.
 Figure A1 depicts the launch barge fly-back mission type.